 The Delta discovery lies adjacent to the Murchison field and is 100% owned by Wintershall.
 The test production has ceased in conjunction with the Murchison decommissioning.

 Projected oil reserves

 The Astero field is situated north of Fram in block 35/11.
 The discovery was made in 2005 and is being evaluated as a possible subsea tieback to Gjøa or to other potential host installations becoming available in the area.

-Statoil is the operator on the field with a 45% interest.
-Wintershall Norge holds 25%, while GDF Suez and Idemitsu both have interests of 15%.
+Statoil Petroleum AS is the operator on the field with a 45% interest.
+Wintershall Norge AS holds 25%, while GDF Suez E&P Norge AS and Idemitsu Petroleum Norge AS both have interests of 15%.

 Volume estimates ranges between 20 million and 40 million recoverable barrels, with a significant additional upside.

-Wintershall is the operator of PL457 with a 40 per cent interest.
-It is considering the commerciality of the find with its partners VNG Norge, Bridge Energy, and E.ON Ruhrgas Norge, who each hold a 20 per cent stake.
+Wintershall Norge AS is the operator of PL457 with a 40% interest.
+It is considering the commerciality of the find with its partners Det norske oljeselskap AS (40%) and VNG Norge (20%).

 If commerciality is proven, Asha will be developed jointly with the Ivar Aasen and Edvard Grieg developments.